Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Source Code Management

 \subsection{Custom Scripts and Subversion}

 In the early days, a new LAMMPS version was started by copying the source tree.
-Then changes were applied, and when a new version was complete custom scripts were run to create and upload a patch file with the changes and a compressed tarball of the sources plus the manual in HTML and PDF formats.
+Then changes were applied, and when a new version was complete, custom scripts were run to create and upload a patch file with the changes and a compressed tarball of the sources plus the manual in HTML and PDF formats.
 Concurrent development of features would require multiple copies and integrating patches as they were released.
 This is not very different from the current \emph{distributed} development process, only that it occurred exclusively on the computer of the lead developer.
 External developers would have their own copies (downloaded from the LAMMPS homepage) and then send in new and modified files.

 At this time, new patches were released frequently, often on subsequent days or only a few days apart.
 In effect, each patch represents an added or updated feature or a fixed bug.
-With the growing importance of LAMMPS (inside and outside Sandia), a subversion repository for LAMMPS was started on a protected server in a Sandia data center.
+With the growing importance of LAMMPS (inside and outside of Sandia), a subversion\cite{subversion} repository for LAMMPS was started on a protected server in a Sandia data center.
+This would function as both an archive for the development history and a backup of the sources, but also as the canonical point of reference while providing concurrent write access to multiple developers at Sandia.